TITLE 77: PUBLIC HEALTH

-Other Resident Injury – occurs where a resident is alleged to have suffered physical or mental harm and the allegation does not fall within the definition of abuse or neglect.
+Other Resident Injury – occurs when a resident is alleged to have suffered physical or mental harm and the allegation does not fall within the definition of abuse or neglect.

 Oversight – general watchfulness and appropriate reaction to meet the total needs of the residents, exclusive of nursing or personal care.
 Oversight shall include, but is not limited to, social, recreational and employment opportunities for residents who, by reason of mental disability, or in the opinion of a licensed physician, are in need of residential care.

 Owner – the individual, partnership, corporation, association or other person who owns a facility.
-In the event a facility is operated by a person who leases the physical plant, which is owned by another person, "owner" means the person who operates the facility, except that if the person who owns the physical plant is an affiliate of the person who operates the facility and has significant control over the day-to-day operations of the facility, the person who owns the physical plant shall incur jointly and severally with the owner all liabilities imposed on an owner under the Act.
+In the event a facility is operated by a person who leases the physical plant, which is owned by another person, "owner" means the person who operates the facility, except that, if the person who owns the physical plant is an affiliate of the person who operates the facility and has significant control over the day-to-day operations of the facility, the person who owns the physical plant shall incur jointly and severally with the owner all liabilities imposed on an owner under the Act and this Part.
 (Section 1-119 of the Act)

-Person – any individual, partnership, corporation, association, municipality, political subdivision, trust, estate or other legal entity whatsoever.
+Person – any individual, partnership, corporation, association, municipality, political subdivision, trust, estate or other legal entity.

-Personal Care – assistance with meals, dressing, movement, bathing or other personal needs or maintenance, or general supervision and oversight of the physical and mental well-being of an individual who is incapable of maintaining a private, independent residence or who is incapable of managing his person, whether or not a guardian has been appointed for such individual.
+Personal Care – assistance with meals, dressing, movement, bathing or other personal needs or maintenance, or general supervision and oversight of the physical and mental well-being of an individual who is incapable of maintaining a private, independent residence or who is incapable of managing his or her person, whether or not a guardian has been appointed for that individual.
 (Section 1-120 of the Act)

-Pharmacist, Registered – a person who holds a certificate of registration as a registered pharmacist, a local registered pharmacist or a registered assistant pharmacist under the Pharmacy Practice Act of 1987 [225 ILCS 85].
+Pharmacist, Licensed – a person who holds a license as a pharmacist, a local registered pharmacist or a registered assistant pharmacist under the Pharmacy Practice Act.

-Physical Restraint – any manual method or physical or mechanical device, material, or equipment attached or adjacent to the resident's body, which the individual cannot remove easily and which restricts freedom of movement or normal access to one's body.
+Physical Restraint – any manual method or physical or mechanical device, material, or equipment attached or adjacent to the resident's body that the resident cannot remove easily and that restricts freedom of movement or normal access to one's body.
 (Section 2-106 of the Act)

-Physician – any person licensed by the State of Illinois to practice medicine in all its branches as provided in the Medical Practice Act of 1987 [225 ILCS 60].
+Physician – any person licensed by the State of Illinois to practice medicine in all its branches as provided in the Medical Practice Act of 1987.

 Probationary License – an initial license issued for a period of 120 days during which time the Department will determine the qualifications of the applicant.